 As a social enterprise mortgage broker, our mission is empowering individuals to create a better future for their families, our communities, and the planet by redefining how business is done.
 The concept of a social enterprise is still fairly new here in Australia.
 So, what exactly is a social enterprise and why do we believe in the power of using business for good?

-Social enterprises are now an increasingly growing solution for creating change using business as a tool.
-A social enterprise’s primary purpose is delivering social impact through products and/or services.
+In fact, social enterprises are now an increasingly growing solution for creating change using business as a tool.
+As implied by its name, a social enterprise’s primary purpose is delivering social impact through products and/or services.
 It focuses on social impact while sustainably covering operational costs and creating job opportunities.

-Traditionally, purpose and profit have been treated separately.
-The belief was that private benefit naturally opposed social benefit in a ‘zero-sum’ situation.
+Traditionally, businesses had treated purpose and profit separately.
+This is because the belief was that private benefit naturally opposed social benefit in a ‘zero-sum’ situation.
 A social enterprise is a start to innovatively restructuring business models to prove we can deliver both private and social benefits.